-YouTube TV also has continued to add new add-on options.
-HBO Max is available for the first time, as is Showtime.
-And there's also a new Sports Plus option with NFL RedZone, Fox Soccer Plus and more.
-And in November 2020, YouTube TV added an option for Hallmark Movies Now.
-It also now has most of the major ViacomCBS channels, including Comedy Central, MTV and BET.
+Those aforementioned add-on packs vary in price, and new ones get added over time.
+HBO Max is available, as is Showtime.
+There's also a Sports Plus bundle with NFL RedZone, Fox Soccer Plus and more.
+And it also has most of the major Paramount Network channels, including Comedy Central, MTV and BET.

 Does YouTube TV have a free trial?